 On my first visit in 2017, I had the Guatemala San Gerardo from Switch Coffee Tokyo, taking the opportunity to try it as both pour-over and espresso.
 As a pour-over, it was okay, but it really came into its own as an espresso.
 It had a fruity aroma, while giving a big hit on the first sip, the acidity really coming through, along with a hint of sourness and an all-round mouthfeel.

 On my return in 2018, I had an excellent two-shot latte to start my day, but quickly realised that since I was there for four days, I could try all the single-origins, so that’s exactly what I did, starting each morning with a two-shot latte, while calling back during the day to try one or two of the single-origins.
 You can see what I made of the six single-origins in my follow-up post, Six Single-origins (and four lattes) in a Week.

-Since visiting About Life, I’ve also been to the original coffee shop/roastery in Nakameguro (now just a coffee shop following the opening of the new roastery in Yakumo) and to Ratio &C, Onibus’ coffee bar inside a bike shop.
+Since visiting About Life, I’ve also been to the original coffee shop/roastery in Nakameguro (now just a coffee shop following the opening of the new roastery and coffee shop in Yakumo) and to Ratio &C, Onibus’ coffee bar inside a bike shop.

 |1-19-8 DOGENZAKA • SHIBUYA-KU • TOKYO • 150-0043 • JAPAN|

 |Monday||08:30 – 20:30||Roaster||Onibus, Switch, Amareria (espresso + filter)|

 |Wednesday||08:30 – 20:30||Food||Cake|